thesp0nge/dawnscanner/Roadmap.md

 * Add a ruby deprecation check, accordingly to https://bugs.ruby-lang.org/projects/ruby/wiki/ReleaseEngineering
 * Add a severity attribute to basic check.
 It must be calculated automatically on the cvss_score or it may be overriden upon check creation.
-* Better bin/dawn script output formatting using some library like PrettyPrint (this can involve a change in codesake-commons package).
+* bin/dawn refactoring using the new Reporting class to produce json, csv, html output

 ## Version 1.2.0